-Fig. 2-31 Financing Bills by Legal Grounds of Issuance
+Fig. 2-32 Financing Bills by Legal Grounds of Issuance

-Financing Bills Legal grounds Main purpose Treasury Financing Bills Article 7(1) of the Public Finance Act Issued "when it is required to balance the National Treasury."
+1 ig.
+2-32 i manering bins by Legar Grounds of issuance Financing Bills Legal grounds Main purpose Treasury Financing Bills Article 7(1) of the Public Finance Act Issued "when it is required to balance the National Treasury."
 Fiscal Loan Fund Financing Bills Article 9(1) of the Fiscal Loan Fund Act Issued "when there is insufficient cash in the Fiscal Loan Fund" Foreign Exchange Fund Financing Bills Article 83 (1) of the Act on Special Accounts Issued "when there are insufficient reserves in the Foreign Exchange Fund" Petroleum Financing Bills Article 94 (2) and 95(1) of the Act on Special Accounts Issued "as necessary to provide revenue sources for purchase for national petroleum reserves etc." and "when there is insufficient cash for payment."
 Nuclear Damage Liability Facilitation Financing Bills Article 94 (4) and 95(1) of the Act on Special Accounts Issued "as necessary to provide revenue sources for transfer for Special Account for the Government Debt Consolidation Fund etc." and "when there is insufficient cash for payment."
 Food Financing Bills Article 136 (1) and 137 (1) of the Act on Special Accounts Issued "when revenue sources are required for the purchase of foodstuffs, agricultural products or imported livestock feed" and "when there is insufficient cash for payment."

-(Note 1) Because these different bonds and Treasury Bills (mentioned later) are all issued as Treasury Discount Bills, there is no difference between them as financial instruments.
+Note 1: Because these different bonds and Treasury Bills (mentioned later) are all issued as Treasury Discount Bills, there is no difference between them as financial instruments.

-(Note 2) This table shows the types of Financing Bills which have been issued in the past.
+Note 2: This table shows the types of Financing Bills which have been issued in the past.